instead-hub/instead/doc/stead3-en.md

 afterwalk -- that are invoked in case of successful to perform the appropriate action.

-## The attributes-lists
+## List Attributes

-Attributes-lists (such as 'way' or 'obj') allow you to work with its content with a set of methods.
+List attributes (such as 'way' or 'obj') allow you to work with its content with a set of methods.
 Attributes-a list designed keep a list of objects.
 In fact, you can create lists for their own needs, and place them in objects, for
 example: